-Crisis, decadence, depression, stagnation, or economic growth?
-How best to describe the Brazilian economy in the fifty years that preceded the collapse of the Portuguese colonial system?
+Crisis, decadence, depression, stagnation or economic growth?
+How best to describe the Brazilian economy in the 50 years that preceded the collapse of the Portuguese colonial system?
 To answer this question, we believe it is necessary to overcome two problems found in most of the literature under review.
-First, there is a tendency to turn the explanatory models into a meta-narrative for the whole of the colonial economy, without considering the productive, demographic, and ecological diversity of the regions that comprise Portuguese America.
+First, there is a tendency to turn the explanatory models into a meta-narrative for the whole of the colonial economy, without considering the productive, demographic and ecological diversity of the regions that comprise Portuguese America.
 Second, the data used to measure economic activity are sparse; existing research generally covers specific areas or brief periods, limiting a complete view of the situation.
-No studies, for example, built a comprehensive series of sugar exports from Brazil, the main colonial commodity in the second half of the eighteenth century.
+No studies, for example, built a comprehensive series of sugar exports from Brazil, the main colonial commodity in the second half of the 18th century.
 To correct this shortcoming, we provide a largely complete series of this type, built on more than a thousand published and unpublished sources.

-We also assembled and made use of a broad export series for gold and other goods, such as tobacco and cotton, as well as the values of tithes of Minas Gerais, Rio de Janeiro, Pernambuco, Bahia, and Maranhão.
+We also assembled and made use of a broad export series for gold and other goods, such as tobacco and cotton, as well as the values of tithes of Minas Gerais, Rio de Janeiro, Pernambuco, Bahia and Maranhão.
 As tithing was levied on agricultural production as a whole, we believe that the amounts for which this tax was farmed are a reasonable indicator of contractors' expectations of the agricultural product of the various activities carried out in the colony.
-We follow here several works that have already used this type of source to analyze Brazil's late colonial economy (Mauro 1997, pp. 298; Schwartz 1999, pp. 154; Lenk 2013, pp. 305; Lopes 2008, pp. 22-23; Carrara 2009; Sampaio 2002, pp. 85-87; Pesavento 2009, pp. 201-203).
+We follow here several works that have already used this type of source to analyse Brazil's late colonial economy (Mauro 1997, p.
+298; Schwartz 1999, p.
+154; Sampaio 2002, pp. 85-87; Carrara 2009; Pesavento 2009, pp. 201-203; Lopes 2008, pp. 22-23; Lenk 2013, p.
+305).

-The Brazilian colony in the second half of the eighteenth century was intrinsically linked to Portugal by a series of historical, political, social, and institutional ties that had been developing since the sixteenth century.
+The Brazilian colony in the second half of the 18th century was intrinsically linked to Portugal by a series of historical, political, social and institutional ties that had been developing since the 16th century.
 One of the pillars that supported this relationship was the metropolitan exclusive which guaranteed Portuguese exclusive trading privileges with Brazil.
 At the same time, the Portuguese Empire comprised not only America, but also parts of Africa and Asia, which all had economic ties with one another, not to mention the trans-imperial connections with other imperial colonies and metropoles where legal trade and contraband could take place.
 Therefore, it is impossible to treat the Brazilian economy as having some "national" or "independent" characteristics.

 This imperial framework imposed on Brazil the general contours of its economic activities.
-First, historically Brazil was driven to produce agricultural, mineral, and livestock commodities that were destined for Portugal (and then the rest of Europe) and, to a much lesser extent, Africa (more specifically Angola and the Gold Coast).
+First, historically Brazil was driven to produce agricultural, mineral and livestock commodities that were destined for Portugal (and then the rest of Europe) and, to a much lesser extent, Africa (more specifically Angola and the Gold Coast).
 Each region of Brazil exported a specific set of goods, although several areas produced many of the same commodities.
-This is the case of sugar, which was cultivated in the second half of the eighteenth century in the captaincies of Bahia, Pernambuco, and Rio de Janeiro, although the quality and the price of sugar differed in the three marketplaces.
+This is the case of sugar, which was cultivated in the second half of the 18th century in the captaincies of Bahia, Pernambuco and Rio de Janeiro, although the quality and the price of sugar differed in the three marketplaces.